The DTS Long-Term Trader

 Subscriptions to the Long Term Trader (LTT)

-There is also a substantial discount for the annual rate at $1297.00 per year as you really should try a year at a time for a long term letter…
+There is also a substantial discount on the annual rate at $1977.00 per year as you really should try a year at a time for a long-term letter…

 There is also a discount for combining the LTT with either or both the DTS Daily Market Letter or the DTS Trading Room